tulimid1/tulimid1.github.io/research.md

 **Tulimieri, D.**, Singh, T., and Semrau, Jennifer A. (2023).
 [Understanding the relationship between limb position sense and oculomotor proprioceptive estimations in individuals with stroke.]().
 In preparation.

 **Tulimieri, D.** and Semrau, Jennifer A. (2023).
-[Determining the influence of movement speed and distance on the accuracy of upper limb proprioceptive estimates in individuals with stroke.]().
-In preparation.
+[Impaired proprioception and magnified scaling of proprioceptive error responses in chronic stroke.]().
+Neurorehabilitation and Neural Repair - in review.

 **Tulimieri, D.** and Semrau, Jennifer A. (2023).
 [Aging increases proprioceptive error for a broad range of movement speed and distance estimates in the upper limb.]().
-Experimental Brain Research - in review.
+Frontiers in Human Neuroscience - in review.

+Austin, D. S., Dixon, M. J., **Tulimieri, D. T.**, Cashaback, J. G., & Semrau, J. A. (2023).
+[Validating the measurement of upper limb sensorimotor behavior utilizing a tablet in neurologically intact controls and individuals with chronic stroke](https://link.springer.com/article/10.1186/s12984-023-01240-6).
+Journal of NeuroEngineering and Rehabilitation, 20(1), 114.

 ### 2019